gotracksuit/sre-take-home-test/Instructions.md

 over-thinking it!

 <!-- deno-fmt-ignore-start -->
 > [!Note]
 > This task is meant to give us something to talk over in your technical
 > interview.
 It should feel similar to the kind of day-to-day work you're used
 > to doing.
-We're not trying to trick you with something that requires fancy
+We're not trying to trick you with something that requires anything
-> algorithms to solve.
+> fancy to solve.
 <!-- deno-fmt-ignore-end -->

 ## Background

-Imagine you are a developer at a promising startup called Suit Tracker Inc. Here at Suit Tracker, we have a huge network of well-paid interns that hang out at malls and note down what people are wearing out there in the wild.
+Imagine you are an SRE at a promising startup called Suit Tracker Inc. Here at Suit Tracker, we have a huge network of well-paid interns that hang out at malls and note down what people are wearing out there in the wild.
 We then get our data science team to tell us what it all means.